scala-native/scala-native/docs/user/profiling.rst

 A `flamegraph <http://www.brendangregg.com/flamegraphs.html>`_ is a visualization of the most frequent code-paths of a program.
 You can use flamegraphs to see where your program spends most of its CPU time.
 Follow these steps:

-* You need to install the ``perf`` command like so:
+* You need to install the ``perf`` command if you haven't got it already:

 .. code-block:: shell

-    $sudo apt update && sudo apt install linux-tools-generic
+    $ sudo apt update && sudo apt install linux-tools-generic

 * Then clone the flamegraph repository into e.g. ``~/git/hub/``